Dear Bob and Betsy,

-I would like to know if we can install laminate flooring before or after installing our new kitchen cabinets & counter -or- should we build kitchen first and then install laminate?
+I would like to know if we should install laminate flooring before or after installing our new kitchen cabinets?
 We reside in FL where temperatures fluctuate less than other areas and the a/c is usually on all year.
 Would that solve the expansion/contraction concerns that leads to possible buckling.
 We realize that putting down the laminate after the kitchen is re-done probably is recommended, however then there is the problem of the dishwasher getting trapped in (for removal/repair), stove & refrigerator being different heights, with all 3 appliances affecting cabinet & counter height to make everything even.
 But then, if we put down the laminate first, how could we remove the planks if there is possible water leaks from refrigerator water line or dishwasher.
 We are so confused.
-The only solution would to put down porcelain tile first and then build the kitchen.
-However, we love the wood look & protection that laminate provides.
 Your thoughts on this ” dilemma” would be appreciated.

 Expanding and Contrasting